 After taking the Oath of Blood, accept training from the Varog’Gor, and be sworn into the Gul’thauk.Responsibility:

-The Gul’thauk come from the fringe of orcish society.
-A closely-knit band of sneaks, sorcerors and death knights, these former outcasts have proven their worth and loyalty.
-They now ply their unusual trades in service of the tribe, gathering knowledge, brewing potions and performing magical rituals.
-Yet wary of the dark arts they wield, this strange breed is watched closely by Varog’Gor, to whom they directly answer to.
+Cunning, deception and subterfuge: the Gul'thauk are most at home in the shadows.
+Coming from the fringe of orcish society, they are a closely-knit band of sneaks, sorcerors and other outcasts who ply their unusual trades in service of the tribe.
+Gathering information and intelligence from friend and enemy alike, this strange breed works closely with the Varog’Gor, to whom they directly answer to.

 Accepted training from another Thur'ruk or the Chieftain and, once approved, perform the Rite of Vision.Responsibility: